thabti/react-native-css/README.md

 - Remove sass/scss support, this is a huge overhead for little benefit.
 - No CLI, we believe that this is an unnecessary context switch
-- NO I/O, no longer writing files, we do everythign at runtime.
+- NO I/O, no longer writing files, we do everything at runtime.

 ## Install